Madhubala: Rise to prominence and superstardom (1948–1957)

-Resurgence, acclaim and final works (1958–1964)
+Mughal-e-Azam and continued commercial success (1958–1962)

 Madhubala began the year 1958 with Raj Khosla's Kala Pani, in which she co-starred with Dev Anand and Nalini Jaywant, playing an intrepid journalist investigating a 15-year-old murder.
 She was then cast as Edna opposite Ashok Kumar in Howrah Bridge (1958), her first collaboration with director Shakti Samanta.
 Madhubala waived her fees to play the role of an Anglo-Indian cabaret dancer, which marked a departure from her previous portrayals of sophisticated characters.
 Both Howrah Bridge and Kala Pani begot positive reviews for her and became two of the year's top-grossing films.
 She followed this success with the box office hit Phagun (1958).
-In her final release of 1958, Madhubala portrayed a wealthy city woman involved in a love affair with Kishore Kumar in Satyen Bose's comedy Chalti Ka Naam Gaadi—one of the biggest money-making pictures of the 1950s.
-Dinesh Raheja of Rediff.com referred to the film as the "fifties jest-setter", adding that Madhubala "exudes oodles of charisma and her giggles are infectious."
+In her final release of 1958, Madhubala portrayed a wealthy city woman involved in a love affair with Kishore Kumar in Satyen Bose's comedy Chalti Ka Naam Gaadi—one of the biggest money-making films of the 1950s.
+Dinesh Raheja of Rediff.com referred to it as the "fifties jest-setter", adding that Madhubala "exudes oodles of charisma and her giggles are infectious."
 Writing for the same portral in 2012, columnist Rinki Roy mentioned Madhubala's character in Chalti Ka Naam Gaadi as "a top favourite": "Her breezy performance stands out as that rare example of an independent, urban woman. [...]
 For me, Madhubala is the face of the original celluloid diva."

-Her second collaboration with Samanta, Insan Jaag Utha (1959), was a social drama film in which the protagonists work on the construction of a dam.
-A modest success, its critical reception has improved over years.
+Her second collaboration with Samanta, Insan Jaag Utha (1959) opposite Sunil Dutt, was a social drama film in which the protagonists work on the construction of a dam.
+The film was moderate success but critically praised.
 Rachit Gupta of Filmfare and Roktim Rajpal of Deccan Herald have cited Madhubala's performance as Gauri, a village belle, as one of her finest works.
 Further in 1959, she received praise for playing dual roles in Kal Hamara Hai, also starring Bharat Bhushan.
 Khatija Akbar, the author of Madhubala: Her Life, Her Films (1997), called her turn as "a polished performance, particularly in the role of the misguided 'other' sister."
 The commercial success of Do Ustad (1959), which saw her reuniting with Raj Kapoor, was followed by the second film of Madhubala Private Ltd.—the comedy Mehlon Ke Khwab (1960).
 It fared poorly at the box office.